alvin-est/bot-discord-cleanup/README.md

 # Discord Channel Cleanup Crew (Timed Auto-Delete)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ## Description
-A Discord bot whose sole purpose is to time each message for auto-deletion.
-This allows for implementation of cleaner channels with privacy in mind.
+A Discord bot whose sole purpose is to time each message in the specified channel for auto-deletion.

+Allows you to implement channels with auto-delete functionality (eg. messages older than 24 hours)

+Developed with privacy in mind.

 Currently able to monitor one specific channel only.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)